 To process the visa application, the Migration Office of the Canton of Zurich requires confirmation of the financial solvency of students from non-EU countries for the duration of their stay in Switzerland in the amount of CHF 1,750 per month.

 - A financial guarantee from a person resident in Switzerland

 - A statement from an account at a Swiss bank

 - A confirmation from a bank domiciled in Switzerland and recognized by FINMA that the sum is available at one of its branches abroad.

 Most incoming students from Europe complete their study abroad semester on the basis of the Swiss-European Mobility Program (SEMP).
-Within the context of the SEMP, you can apply for a mobility grant of between CHF 380 and CHF 440 per month, depending on your country of origin.
+Within the context of the SEMP, you can apply for a mobility grant of between CHF 1900 and CHF 2200 per semester, depending on your country of origin.